GaoLabXDU/SWOT/README.md

 ## Usage

-The SWOT algorithm used in spot-resolution ST data for cell-type deconvolution and further single-cell spatial maps reconstruction.
-SWOT inputs a gene expression matrix with cell type labels of scRNA-seq data and a gene expression matrix with spatial coordinates of ST data.
+The SWOT algorithm is used in a spot-resolution spatial transcriptomics data to infer the cell-type composition and single-cell spatial map of a given tissue.
+SWOT inputs a gene expression matrix with cell type information of scRNA-seq data and a gene expression matrix with spatial coordinates of spatial transcriptomics data.

 ### Run Example